NaanProphet/launchpad-shruti-practice/README.md

 * R2 is to P as P is to S: a perfect fourth below.
 * D2 is to P as R2 is to S: horizontal interval of two colored notes and two uncolored notes!
 * D1 is a perfect fourth above G1 but is also a major third from M1.
-If both are in the raga, D1 will be particularly stable.
+If both are in the Raga, D1 will be particularly stable.
 * Given the previous two observations, D2 is related to Pancham whereas D1 is related to Madhyam!

 ## Build Requirements